WhitakerLab/NetworkingWorkshop/README.md

 These workshops can be very intense and personal so this 10 minute break allows people to rest and reflect on the first half of the session.
 Participants can go to the bathroom if they'd like, or check their email.

+### Discussion: Networking in the digital age

+*20 minutes*

+This part of the workshop is an open discussion (all participants together) discussion some of the goals and challenges of networking in the digital age.

+Topics should be motivated by the post it session above, and may include:

+* Personal website, being google-able.
+* Helping others vs helping yourself.
+* Horizontal vs vertical networking.
+* Introducing yourself in person and online.
+* Building relationships.
+* Short vs long term gains.
+* Social media.
+* Blogging and vlogging.
+* Informational interviews.
+* Survivor bias.
+* Tailoring your strategy to your personality and goals.

+### Peer support

+*15 minutes*

+Participants are assigned into groups of 3.

+Each person takes it in turn to present a challenge that they currently have, and the other two members of the group listen and then give their suggestions for ways to overcome the challenge.
+The timings are a strict **2 minutes** for description and **3 minutes** of brainstorming the suggestions.

+It is important in this session to listen thoughtfully, and be considerate that people may wish to take a different pathway to the one you would pick for yourself.
+Having said that, it is valuable to hear suggestions from different points of view.
+No one is compelled to undertake any of the suggestions from this very fast peer support session.
+The are intended as a jumping off point for future problem solving.

+These discussions are not reported back to the whole group, and all participants should keep any confidential information they hear in the support exercise confidential outside of the peer to peer discussion.

+### Reflections and close

+*10 minutes*

+The whole group comes back together to reflect on the workshop and identify outstanding requirements.